- USA QUASI PROVINCE

-The Society of Divine Vocations is a religious congregation founded by Blessed Fr.
+The Society of Divine Vocations, also known as the VOCATIONIST FATHERS, is a religious congregation founded by Blessed Fr.
 Justin Maria Russolillo, S.D.V., in Pianura, Naples – Italy in 1920.
-Today, the Society of Divine Vocations is also known as the VOCATIONIST FATHERS.
 Blessed Fr.
 Justin also founded the Vocationist Sisters and Apostles of Universal Sanctification.

 Blessed Father Justin said,“A Vocationary is a religious house where, in a spirit of prayer and study, we educate and guide – free of charge – candidates who wish to dedicate themselves to a life of service to the Lord, but who are not oriented yet towards diocesan priesthood or religious congregations.”

 For more information on becoming a Vocationist Father or Brother,

 please contact our Director of Vocations